arcofdescent/packagemon/README.md

 webapp to monitor packages

 ## DESCRIPTION
-This basically boils down to monitor a log file.
-In the case of deb based distros this would be ***/var/log/dpkg.log***.
+This basically boils down to monitoring a log file.
+In the case of deb based distros this would be ***/var/log/dpkg.log***

 We first set up a websocet server in app.pl, thanks to **Mojolicious**.
 ***public/js/app.js*** connects and listens for messages and then adds entries to the HTML.
 Simple enough.

 Now for the file monitor.
-In ***bin/tail.pl*** we set up a damone using the Event module.
-At the same time **AnyEvent::WebSocket::Client** connects to the websocet server.
-So, Event::File tails the logs file, parses the line, and send the info via the websocket connection.
+In ***bin/tail.pl*** we set up a daemon using the Event module.
+At the same time **AnyEvent::WebSocket::Client** connects to the websocket server.
+So, Event::File tails the log file, parses the line, and sends the info via the websocket connection.

 ## INSTALLATION